paulaksm/feature-transfer/README.md

 # Transferability Analysis Between CNNs

-about Transfer learning  (survey Pan)
+Transfer learning (TL) consists of using knowledge acquired on a source learning task and use it to improve the performance of a target learning task.
+According to [4], the TL approach for this experiment is network-based, which reuses part of the network trained on a source domain to train on a target domain.

-The objective of this work is to investigate different transfer learning setups for the target task of lane following using only frontal images and a discretized control (forward, left, right).
-The source task is image classification for the ImageNet Large Scale Visual Recognition Challenge (ILSVRC).
+The objective of this work is to investigate different transfer learning setups for the _target task_ of lane following using only frontal images and a discretized control (forward, left, right).
+The _source task_ is image classification for the ImageNet Large Scale Visual Recognition Challenge (ILSVRC).

 #### Techniques for feature transfer learning